Pennsylvania’s Reasonably Available Control Technology (RACT) III Rule Expected in 2021

 For specific types of emission sources, the RACT III proposal would seek to control fugitive sources of VOCs at oil and gas facilities by aggregating with an associated stationary source to determine the boundaries of the source with regard to the 1.0-ton and 2.7-ton applicability thresholds.
 This could be meaningful for the oil and gas industry, as relatively minor equipment changes, such as adding new piping and related components, have historically been exempt from Plan Approval when evaluated on a project-specific basis.
 Combustion units (i.e., boilers) rated between 20 and 50 MMBtu/hour heat input would have enhanced tune-up requirements consistent with the Maximum Achievable Control Technology (MACT) rule for boilers.
 For larger combustion units, PADEP is considering a presumptive NOx RACT requirement of 0.10 lb/MMBtu for propane and liquid petroleum gas-fired combustion units rated at 50 MMBtu/hour or greater.
 And for simple cycle turbines rated between 1,000 and 3,000 brake horsepower and firing natural gas, PADEP is considering lowering the NOx limit to 85 ppmdv @ 15 percent oxygen, down from 150 ppmdv in RACT II.
 Several other source-specific RACT limitations are being considered in the rule, including direct-fired ovens/furnaces, internal combustion engines, and cement kilns, among others.

 Between the court mandated RACT II reconsideration process and the RACT III rulemaking development, PADEP appears to have its hands full at least on the RACT front.
-Yet, PADEP is still reporting that it expects to deliver a proposed RACT III rule to the Environmental Quality Board (EQB) during the first quarter of 2021.
-If authorized by the EQB, a proposed rule could be published in the Pennsylvania Bulletin as early as the second quarter of 2021, thereby triggering the requirement to allow for public comment.
+Yet, PADEP is still reporting that it expects to deliver a proposed RACT III rule to the Environmental Quality Board (EQB) during the second quarter of 2021.
+If authorized by the EQB, a proposed rule could be published in the Pennsylvania Bulletin as early as the third quarter of 2021, thereby triggering the requirement to allow for public comment.